JPLDN/Games-Programming-Week-2/Tutorial 2_PlayerMovement3D.md

 # Player Movement 3D Unity (First Person) Tutorial
 ## In this tutorial, we will be showing how Player Movement is done in a 3d environment in Unity.

-Note: This Movement Tutorial references the First Person Camera tutorial, so that tutorial should be done first before this movement is done.
+## Prerequisite: This tutorial requires a camera, so you must have a camera for this tutorial to work as this player movement directional controll is from the camera.
+It's advised that you already have a Camera system, preferably a first person camera, and if not, my first tutorial covers how to create a first person camera.

 ### Firstly, you want create or open up a scene in Unity 3D.